-November 26, 2023 was requested.
-Comments on this filing are due on or before November 20, 2023.
+On October 31, 2023, NSTAR filed for acceptance an Agreement for the Transfer of Use Rights on the Phase I/II HVDCTransmission Facilities ("Transfer Agreement") between itself and ENE.
+An effective date of November 26, 2023 was requested.
+Comments on this filing were due on or before November 20, 2023; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).